Deaf people are not disabled by deafness

 - Social participation

 Sign language has never harmed a deaf child.
-Language deprivation does.
+Language deprivation causes lifelong harm.

 The real barriers deaf people face